Frequently Asked Questions

 How will my filmmaking assignments be different?

 One Film class we are offering is Introduction to Narrative Film, a filmmaking course for second-year students that covers fiction and non-fiction.
-Covid-19, with its guidelines for separation and contact, will be one of the creative constraints we use, which will mean learning to work in small, nimble crews of no more than four, and probably, in part, fashioning stories from the hive world of the screen as it intersects with the wide open world (still, out there) under the sun.
+COVID-19, with its guidelines for separation and contact, will be one of the creative constraints we use, which will mean learning to work in small, nimble crews, and probably, in part, fashioning stories from the hive world of the screen as it intersects with the wide open world (still, out there) under the sun.
 Students will continue to develop the collaborative making skills they learned in the spring by rotating among major creative roles: director, cinematographer, producer, editor.
 Some of the homework will involve listening in on this (new) world.